Georges Watin: Assassination attempts on Charles de Gaulle

 Watin led "Mission III", an especially violent branch of the OAS; he was regarded as the deadliest of all OAS militants in France.

 On 22 August 1962, he was one of nine – including three foreigners – waiting at the Petit-Clamart crossroads who tried to assassinate Charles de Gaulle.
-Planned by colonel and missile engineer Jean-Marie Bastien-Thiry (acting as a lookout) on a route taking de Gaulle to Villacoublay airport, the plot's members fired over one-hundred-and-eighty shots with automatic weapons.
+Planned by colonel and missile engineer Jean-Marie Bastien-Thiry (acting as a lookout) on a route taking de Gaulle to Villacoublay airport, the plot's members fired over 180 shots with automatic weapons.
 Fourteen hit de Gaulle's Citroen DS.
 A bullet from Watin's machine pistol entered the rear windscreen and missed de Gaulle's head by two centimetres; believing Watin had hit de Gaulle, Bastien-Thiry's lieutenant, Alain de la Tocnaye shouted, "You got him!"
 In fact, neither de Gaulle nor the other passengers – his wife Yvonne and son-in-law Alain de Boissieu – were harmed.

 In February 1963, Watin was the organiser of a plot aiming to kill de Gaulle with a sniper – captain Robert Poinard – who was to use a rifle with telescopic sight to shoot the president inspecting the honour guard in the cobbled École Militaire courtyard during a visit.
 Police were tipped off.
 This event – following the Petit-Clamart shooting and Watin's continued evasion of the authorities – with first-hand knowledge gained as a Reuters journalist in Paris that most OAS supporters were under surveillance – inspired writer Frederick Forsyth to create a foreign sniper codenamed Chacal for his 1971 novel The Day of the Jackal.

 Watin escaped to Switzerland.
 He was tried in absentia in Paris for the Petit-Clamart attack on de Gaulle and was sentenced to death along with Bastien-Thierry, de la Tocnaye and three other conspirators in March 1963.
 The French authorities applied for his extradition but the Federal Supreme Court of Switzerland denied the request on 7 October 1964, deeming that Watin's acts were "political" in nature if "the person aimed at practically embodies the political system of the State so that it might be thought that his disappearance will entail a change in that system".
 Notwithstanding this court decision, the Swiss Federal Council had, before the extradition had been requested, decided to expel Watin under article 70 of the Swiss Federal Constitution.
-He was told to leave Switzerland, travelling first to Spain then to Asuncion, Paraguay, where he settled in 1965.
+He was told to leave Switzerland, travelling first to Spain then to Asunción, Paraguay, where he settled in 1965.
 Following the amnesty laws enacted, which cleared militants in France and Algeria, particularly from 1968, he chose to remain in exile.
 He was involved in a fraud case in 1986.